Al-Ghoul/gRPC-Typescript-Example/README.md

 ```

-Add to the bottom of tsconfig.json
+Add the following to the bottom of tsconfig.json

 ```
 "rootDir": "./src",